SE-summer-proj/PrinPedia/Features.md

 ### Display & Edit

 PrinPedia is able to display and edit wiki text with the format of WikiText.
+After users' submitting editions, administrators can view them and decide whether the edition should be applied to the current entry.
+Also, administrators can lock or unlock entries to protect them from being illegally manipulated.

 ### User System